digitalrebar/doc/development/ui/role.rst

     is 84
 9. Validate the form fields and labels are correct that the form validation is working properly.
 Validation error messages should be displayed to the right of the field in question.
-The tester should know what each field's validation rules are supposed to be to validate the rules.
+In order to validate the rules the tester should know what each field's validation rules are supposed to be.
 10. Test required fields by clearing them all and attempt to save the node role.
 You should see required messages for every field in the messaging server role for example as every field is required
-11. Validate and field length rules are working correctly, there are on-key-up event handlers on each field and when the length doesn't meet the defined max/min length you should be notified.
+11. Validate and field length rules are working correctly, there are on-key-up event handlers on each field and when the length doesn't meet the defined max/min length, you should be notified.
 12. Validate special case fields like password and email.
 In messaging there is a custom validator defined that will not allow special characters in the password.
 If you enter % you should see a validation error message.
 13. Enter all required information in the correct format and save the node role.
-You should see a notification, in the standard global notification section of the page, that the node role has been saved successfully.
+You should see a notification in the standard global notification section of the page that the node role has been saved successfully.
 14. Navigate through the deployments menu to get back to the deployment node role list page again.
-Click the blue icon for the role you are testing and validate the information you previously changed repopulates the form.
+Click the blue icon for the role you are testing and validate the information you previously changed.
+This action will repopulate the form.
-15. Make additional changes and repeat previous step the validate the additional update was successful.
+15. Make additional changes and repeat previous step to validate the additional update was successful.
 The reason for this is the first time you edited the node role you were overwriting the defaults, creating a new object.
 This second pass is an update of that object.